Kea-01Coder/FashionApparel/README.md

 # FashionApparel
 Clothing Store

+v1.1.0 (27 August 2025)
 Index.html serving as a home page

+Added an about us page

-Added images to make website more pleasing and aesthetic
+Added images to make website more pleasing and aesthet

+Added a service navigation with a design and orders page

-Updated the design page
+Added images to the design page

 Added pages for registration

+Added a contact page

+Instructions
+In order to see the registrations page you have to click the Join us button If the are any problems with the buttons, click directly on the word(s)

 ChangeLog
+V1.1.0 Initial(27 August 2025)
+Index.html serving as a home page

+Added an about us page

+Added images to make website more pleasing and aesthet

+Added a service navigation with a design and orders page

+V1.1.0 Update (26 September 2025)
 Added a new page called OrderSucces, which will tell the user that their order was successful

 Added a css page to add style, typography, layout and responsiveness